alialib/alia/docs/actions.md

 effects, there's no difference between the two forms.

-The `<<=` operator is treated as a special *copy operator.* It produces an action that copies the value of its right operand into the left operand.
+The `<<=` operator is treated as a special *copy operator.* It produces an action that copies the value of its right operand into its left operand.

 As with the other (non-mutating) signal operators, wherever possible, these overloads allow you to mix signals and raw (non-signal) C++ values.